Software Development

 Min Max Subarrays

 The first problem is Min Max Subarrays.
 Wait, a platinum problem?
 They're all equally hard (for us) nothing in bronze is easy either.
-Wait until we try the ICPC problems on Kattis and you will wish you were back in platinum.
-Remember in the writeup above about the 'superday' when you are given an impossible to solve problem well these are next to impossible but we have the advantage of being able to casually look through the guide for strategies.
+Remember in the writeup above about the super day when you are given an impossible to solve problem well these are next to impossible but we have the advantage of being able to casually look through the guide for strategies or have AI generate us a solution and then rewrite that solution like a code review test.

 First problem is easy we have to take the input and create all possible subarrays, writing out examples in lists we need the following but of course we could also just do ranges on the array indices and not move around anything.